October 2019 Newsletter

 P&A needs volunteers to accompany staff on unannounced inspections of Community Residential Care Facilities (CRCFs) in South Carolina.
 During the inspections we monitor for abuse and neglect and make sure that some of our most vulnerable populations are getting the treatment, care, and services that they are legally entitled to receive.
 For more information visit our website.

 Stephanie Gutzman started working at P&A as a legal assistant in 2005.
 She likes working with people and enjoys being part of an organization where she knows she is helping to better the lives of others.
-Stephanie is a transplant from the West Coast, having lived in Oregon, Colorado, California, and Idaho before moving to South Carolina.
-She enjoys nature, road trips, camping & hiking, music & art, astrology, and playing Scrabble.
+Stephanie is a transplant from the West Coast and enjoys nature, music, art, and playing Scrabble.
 We want to thank Stephanie for her 14 years of service to our mission.